Glossary of Terms

 Suspended for non-payment – Each pharmacist and pharmacy technician must pay an annual fee to the College.
 A person who does not pay their annual fee will be suspended for non-payment and are not entitled to practice.
 After 120 days, if the practitioner still has not paid his or her fee, they are cancelled for non-payment.
 See the definition for cancelled for non-payment above.

 Suspended (other) – Pharmacy professionals rarely have a status of suspended (other).
 It is used when a pharmacy professional is suspended for a reason other than for discipline or non-payment.
-For example, if a pharmacy professional voluntarily surrenders their certificate of registration.

 TCL — Terms, conditions and limitations.
 See definition for “conditions” above.